The mortgage terms Indianapolis first-time buyers ask about most

 The real estate agent who represents the seller.
 Their legal duty is to get the best deal for the seller, not you.
 Never rely on the listing agent for advice.
 Always have your own buyer's agent.

 The effective property tax rate applied to assessed values in Marion County, Indiana.
-Currently approximately 0.91% effective rate, which is below the national average of around 1.1%.
+Currently approximately 0.91% effective rate.
 Your exact rate may vary slightly by township within Marion County.

 Insurance that protects the lender, not you, if you default.
-Required when down payment is less than 20%.
+On conventional loans, lenders typically require PMI when the down payment is less than 20% (the Homeowners Protection Act of 1998 establishes the 80% LTV cancellation right).
+FHA loans require MIP regardless of down payment, with different duration rules (HUD Handbook 4000.1).
 Called PMI on conventional loans and MIP on FHA loans.

 The legal document you sign promising to repay the loan.
 Specifies the loan amount, interest rate, payment schedule, and consequences of default.
 This is your formal debt obligation.